-The UPMC Stroke Institute was the first stroke center in Western Pennsylvania certified by the Joint Commission and the first hospital in the region to achieve the Target Stroke Designation by the American Stroke Association.
-The Stroke Institute continues to expand its role as the leading regional referral center, providing the highest quality stroke care in areas that include acute stroke management, stroke prevention, and stroke rehabilitation.
-In addition the UPMC Stroke Institute continues to consolidate its position at the forefront of stroke research through its major contributions to the design and implementation of national and international multi-center stroke trials in interventional acute stroke therapy, carotid and intracranial stenting, acute stroke imaging, stroke prevention and stroke regeneration through stem cell therapy and stroke care via telemedicine services.
+The UPMC Stroke Institute is the first stroke center in western Pennsylvania to be certified by the Joint Commission and the first hospital in the region to achieve the Target Stroke Designation by the American Stroke Association.
+The Stroke Institute continuously consolidates its position at the forefront of stroke research through its major contributions to the design and implementation of domestic and international multicenter stroke trials in interventional acute stroke therapy, carotid and intracranial stenting, acute stroke imaging, stroke prevention and stroke regeneration through stem cell therapy and stroke care via telemedicine services.

-The Stroke Institute is comprised of stroke-specific clinical inpatient services at UPMC Presbyterian and UPMC Mercy providing care for over 2000 patients admitted with cerebrovascular conditions each year.
-Outpatient stroke care is provided at the same two locations staffed by six fellowship-trained stroke specialists, 3 stroke fellows, and 3 nurse practitioners.
-Multiple medical and ancillary services work together to provide patients with a comprehensive approach to care thus maximizing the potential for excellent outcomes.
-The UPMC Mercy integrated neurovascular clinic staffed by stroke neurologists, neuroendovascular specialists, and vascular neurosurgeons, with an on-site extra- and intracranial ultrasound lab is a prime example of a fully integrated neurovascular clinic capable of providing expert care for the whole gamut of neurovascular conditions (ischemic or hemorrhagic) in a “one-stop-shop” approach.
+The Stroke Institute is comprised of stroke-specific clinical inpatient services at UPMC Presbyterian and UPMC Mercy.
+Each year, over 2000 patients are admitted with cerebrovascular conditions.
+Outpatient stroke care is provided at the same two locations.
+Multiple medical services work together to provide outstanding patient care to maximize the potential for optimal outcomes.
+UPMC Mercy has integrated a neurovascular clinic staffed by stroke neurologists, neuroendovascular specialists and vascular neurosurgeons – combined with on-site extra- and intracranial ultrasound labs, UPMC Mercy is a prime example of the type of expert care a fully integrated neurovascular clinic can provide for ischemic or hemorrhagic conditions.

-Throughout the year the Stroke Institute faculty and staff provide educational opportunities for health professionals and the community at large.
-An annual CME program is offered for physicians to provide current information on medical and surgical management of the stroke patient and to update clinical trial activity.
-Additionally, an annual all-day stroke nursing conference with CUE’s takes place in the spring.
-The Stroke Institute supports community stroke awareness programs through many venues.
-Both faculty and staff are active on the local, state and national level providing education and participating in legislative activities to promote stroke care.
+Stroke Institute faculty and staff provide educational opportunities for health care professionals and the community at large.
+An annual CME program is offered so physicians are able to provide the most up to date information on clinical trials and managements of stroke patients.
+There is also an annual spring all-day stroke nursing conference with CUE’s.
+Additionally, the Stroke Institute supports community stroke awareness programs at the local, state and national levels by participating in legislative activities that promote stroke care.